Festival3224/deploy-vue/README.md

  ```sh
  git init
 ```
-Next, we have do run all of these command:
+Next, we have to run all of these command:

 ```sh
  git add .